TIY-1511/classes_homework/README.md

 puts “The number is #{num}”
 ```

 Move the logic that creates the full name into a function.
 Place the function above the TestPerson class (above line 3 in person_test.rb).

-The function can be called ‘full_name()’.
+The function can be called `full_name()`.

 ```ruby
 def full_name(first_name, last_name)